pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 * For new clusters, set this variable to true during bootstrap.
 * For clusters requiring rolling upgrade, the default value is false, and users need to explicitly set this variable to true.

-### Compatible with other components
+### Compatible issues with other components

-It needs to be synchronized this feature with components such as Tools, TiFlash and BR.
+This feature needs to be synchronized with components such as Tools, TiFlash, and BR.

 ## Implementation

-In addition to considering the update of the corresponding column type and data, and the update of the data in the index column involved, the modification of the column type operation also needs to consider some related characteristics as follows:
+In addition to considering the update of the corresponding column type and data, and the update of the data in the index column involved, the implementation of column type modification also needs to consider the following characteristics.

 ### Generate columns

-When the modified type column has a related generated column (whether stored or virtual), it has the following characteristics:
+When the modified type relates to generated columns (either stored or virtual), the implementation has the following characteristics:

 * The generated column type related to this column is unchanged.
 * When performing an insert operation, the column value of the modified type will be affected by the generated column expression with this column.